Gordon Ford College of Business

 Center for Professional Selling

-Our Sales Program is one of thirteen Fully Certified Sales Programs in the United States as a member of the University Sales Center Alliance (USCA).
-This certification is conducted by both business (Professional Society for Sales & Marketing Training) and academic (USCA) elements.
-The WKU Center for Professional Selling is the only certified program in the State of Kentucky in addition to the regional states of Tennessee, Alabama, Mississippi, Missouri, and West Virginia.
-This Center was formed by WKU in July 2007 with two specific goals:
+Welcome to the WKU Center for Professional Selling.
+Our Sales Program is one of 20 Fully Certified Sales Programs in the United States as a member of the University Sales Center Alliance, and we are one of eight programs in the country offering an academic major and minor in sales.
+The WKU Center for Professional Selling is the only certified program in the Commonwealth of Kentucky and the surrounding geographic area.
+This Center was formed in July 2007 with two specific goals:

 - Education Focus: Enhance the perception of the sales profession while preparing students for a career in sales.
-Development of appropriate curriculum to include a Major and Minor in Sales.
+Development of appropriate curriculum to include both a major and minor in Sales.

 - Business Focus: Strengthen the relationship between WKU and Corporations.
 Develop partnerships with corporations to provide real-world classroom activities in addition to internship or full-time employment opportunities.